Linuxfabrik/monitoring-plugins/check-plugins/conntrack/README.md

 That is the case this check exists for.
 The usage is a sample taken every check interval, and a burst that fills the table between two samples is gone again before the next one. `early_drop` is the kernel's own record that it had to throw an established connection out to make room, so a rate above zero means the table did reach its limit, whatever the usage says.

 Raise the limit as described above rather than the thresholds.
-Alternatively, if the host is a load balancer or a gateway that is supposed to run its table full and only real drops matter, switch the usage thresholds off with `--warning=~: --critical=~:` and leave the alerting to the drop counters.
+Alternatively, if the host is a load balancer or a gateway that is supposed to run its table full and only real drops matter, switch the usage thresholds off with `--warning=~: --critical=~:` and leave the alerting to the counters.

 ### Connections are dropped although the table is not full